 • The data controller: it is you, our customers who choose to offer the GuestViews app to your visitors, you determine the use of the data collected and its processing.

-• The data processor: this us, GuestViews, which collects and manages data for our own account.
+• The data processor: this means us, GuestViews, who collect and manage data for our own account.

-As a data processor, GuestViews has new obligations and we commit to do everything we can to respect:
+As a data processor, GuestViews has new obligations and we commit to do everything we can to respect these:

 • The obligation to transparency and traceability